MathematicGuy/RemoteObsidian/Artificial Intelligence/4 ARCHIVES/ML Project/Image Compression using PCA/PCA Ideas notes.md

 To draw the final PCA plot, we rotate everything so the PC1 is horizontal.
 Then we use the projected point to find where the samples go in the PCA plot
-Example: We take the coordinate of 1 each from from PC1 and PC2, then we have the position of Sample 6.
+Example: We take the coordinate of 1 each from PC1 and PC2, then we have the position of Sample 6.
 ![[Pasted image 20240505213515.png]]
 and Sample 1.
 ![[Pasted image 20240505213625.png]]